crgdb/gdb-7.11-patches/README.md

 ## Summary

-* Restore objective-c language support.
+Restore objective-c language support
-* Relative to the head of the gdb-7.11-branch.

 ## Impact

 * Objective-c language mode
 * All operating systems

+## Version

+All this information applies to the **gdb-7.11** branch.

 ## Description